danpeirce/xpress-pic18f46k42/README.md

 * UART1 is at 115200 baud.
 Tx1 is on RC6.
 * UART2 is connected to the XPRESS boards USB interface PIC.
     * Communication between UART2 and the interface IC is at 9600 baud.
+* roam input used to determine if robot should
+    1. Stay in place (perhaps for programming)
+	2. Roam (perhaps following a line)

 ## Pololu 3Pi robot